Methodius-Project/Neural-Methodius/README.md

 - For LG data:       	     <code> bash scripts/prep_lg.sh </code>

-(In the case of SM data, it will randomly select 250 datapoints for valid out of 950 of the "train.augment-del.mr" file and the rest for training, whereas in the case of LG, it will select 3000 out of 80K).
+(In the case of SM data, it will randomly select 250 sources for valid out of 950 of the "train.augment-del.mr" file and the rest for training, whereas in the case of LG, it will select 3000 out of 80K).

 ### Training

-To train vainla self trainig use:
+To train vanilla self training use:

-- For vanila self training:
+- For vanilla self-training:

 <code> bash forwards.sh </code>

-- For reverse model reranking with self training:
+- For reverse model reranking with self-training:

 <code> bash reverseds.sh </code>

 N.B.
 One may run both of the scripts <code> bash forwards.sh </code> and <code> bash reverseds.sh </code> silmulteniously.

+### Generated files
+After the training step, under the folder "self_training/checkpoints/methodius/pct-1c/" could be found generated files ("gen.txt" and "challengetestgen.txt", which can be found by running the command <code>  find . -iname "*gen.txt" </code> in the folder "self_training/checkpoints/methodius".)

 ## Acknowledgement